frank038/qt5notification/README.md

 - options in its config file
 - sounds (throu GSound or a custom player)
 - almost a complete support of freedesktop notification specs: actions, markup, hyperlink, etc.
+- volume style compatibility (see the config file for more)

 Do not let any window manager to manage the notification position.